aliboztemir/java-restassured-api-testing/README.md

 	3) Different annotations have been defined for test types. --> src/test/java/features
 	4) Stepdefinition classes have been developed for feature files --> src/test/java/step_definitions
 	5) You can view the classes that manage helper, response and request in the following file path. --> src/test/java/test_resources
-	6- You can view the application's logs in the following file path. --> RestAssuredBDDTests-master/logging.txt
+	6- You can view the application's logs in the following file path. --> ReqresTestAutomation/logging.txt

 ### Test Execution
 * Execute from IDE by right clicking on features folder.
 * run `mvn clean test` from command line.
-* Can also be run from Maven using the following command: mvn test -Dcucumber.options="--tags @Smoke or @Stress"
+* Can also be run from Maven using the following command: mvn test -Dcucumber.options="--tags @Smoke or @Users"
 * You can also right click and run with junit.

 ### Execution screenshots